-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the Kenosha Unified School District No. 1, as of and for the year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise the Kenosha Unified School District No. 1's basic financial statements, and have issued our report thereon which included emphasis of matter paragraphs as indicated on page 2 dated November 26, 2013.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the Kenosha Unified School District No. 1, as of and for the year ended June 30, 2014, and the related notes to the financial statements, which collectively comprise the Kenosha Unified School District No. 1's basic financial statements, and have issued our report.